dshiffman/dodowDIY/README.md

 By-the-way, if everything is running 8 times too slow, it's probably because the 'low' fuse in your ATTiny is programmed to divide the clock by 8 (fuse - 0x62) to get the device to run at 8mhz, burn the low fuse to 0xE2 instead.

+There's no on/off switch because at the end of the cycle the ATTiny is put to sleep and only draws a few micro-amps.
+Given the 1.4 amp-hour capacity of the battery it will last for years.

 That's it!

 STL files, Source Files are in the obvious places.